Base Rules

 Creating a Character

-You have an Inventory as big as twice your Strength score and a Psyche as big as twice your Willpower score.
+It has an Inventory as big as twice its STR score and a Psyche as big as twice its WILL score.

 Choose a Character Class.
 Add the class’s starting equipment to your Inventory, and its skills and spells to your Psyche.
 Each class level takes a Psyche slot.
 Note its abilities.